milkessa-sudo/milkessa-sudo/README.md

 - 👋 Hi, I’m @milkessa-sudo
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing software
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning react
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on zemen-tech
-- 📫 How to reach me ...
+- 📫 How to reach me by email
+- mekonnenkenso3@gmail.com

 <!---
 milkessa-sudo/milkessa-sudo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.